Demand for human factors and safety expertise continues to grow within aviation as well as other safety critical industries.

 Previous Individual Research Projects included:

-- The analysis of behaviour associated with high workload in military air-traffic control
+- The analysis of behaviour associated with the high workload in military air-traffic control

 - Checklist design in General Aviation